 Where there are concerns that a child may be self- harming, it will be taken seriously as this may indicate an increased risk of suicide either intentionally or by accident.
-If a child discloses self-harm or found to be self-harming the Designated Safeguarding Lead (DSL) will take the time to establish any underlying concerns.
+If a child discloses self-harm or found to be self-harming the Designated Safeguarding Lead (DSL) or Mental Health Lead will take the time to establish any underlying concerns.
 The child will be supported to access services using the appropriate Newham referral pathways.

-4.10 Domestic Abuse
+4.9 Domestic Abuse See New Para 43